Th3Silv4n3lf/shortFilm.Gen/README.md

 # shortFilm.Gen
-# ShortFilm.Gen
+# shortFilm.Gen

-*ShortFilm.Gen* is an innovative AI-powered tool designed to assist filmmakers, writers, and creatives in generating short film plots, writing dialogues, composing music, setting scenes, and even acting as a virtual cinematographer.
-Whether you're a seasoned filmmaker or a beginner, ShortFilm.Gen is your one-stop solution for creating compelling short films from scratch.
+*shortFilm.Gen* is an innovative AI-powered tool designed to assist filmmakers, writers, and creatives in generating short film plots, writing dialogues, composing music, setting scenes, and even acting as a virtual cinematographer.
+Whether you're a seasoned filmmaker or a beginner, shortFilm.Gen is your one-stop solution for creating compelling short films from scratch.

 ---